datatrails/datatrails-python/README.rst

 .. note::

     ERROR: Could not find a version that satisfies the requirement jitsuin-archivist (from versions: none)
-    ERROR: No matching distribution found for jitsuiin-archivist
+    ERROR: No matching distribution found for jitsuin-archivist

 Example
 =============